 American society grew ever more prosperous in the Eisenhower era, as science, technology, and the Cold War fueled burgeoning new industries such as electronics and aviation.
 Women joined the movement into the increasingly white-collar workforce, and chafed at widespread restrictions they faced.

 A new consumer culture, centered on television, fostered a new ethic of leisure and enjoyment, including more open expressions of sexuality in popular entertainment.
 Intellectuals and artists criticized the focus on private affluence rather than the public good.
 The abstract expressionism of Jackson Pollock and the “Pop” Art of Andy Warhol challenged traditional views of painting.
-Many mainstream writers focused on the dilemmas of modern post-war society, particularly on the problems of middle-class suburbanites.
-Formerly under-represented groups such as Jewish, African American, and southern writers had a striking new impact on American culture.
+Many mainstream writers focused on the dilemmas of modern postwar society, particularly on the problems of middle-class suburbanites.
+Formerly underrepresented groups such as Jewish, African American, and southern writers had a striking new impact on American culture.

 Kennedy’s New Frontier initiatives bogged down in congressional stalemate.
 Cold War confrontations over Berlin and Russian missiles in Cuba created threats of war.
 Countering Third World communism through flexible response led the administration into dangerous involvement in Vietnam and elsewhere.